Leucospermum praecox: Differences with related species

 L. praecox differs from its nearest relatives by the broadly cone-shaped base of the flower head (or receptacle), the inverted egg-shaped to broadly wedge-shaped leaves with six to eleven teeth near the tip, the finely powdery perianth, with its basal tube inflated, the 3.8–4.8 cm long style tipped by a narrowly cone-shaped pollen presenter with a pointy tip.

 Taxonomy

-As far as we know, Alexander Pior was the first to collect a specimen of this species in 1847, and it is remarkable that it was not found during the 18th and early 19th century since this is a large and conspicuously flowering shrub, which is a relatively common species on the Albertinia limestone plateau.
+As far as we know, Alexander Prior was the first to collect a specimen of this species in 1847, and it is remarkable that it was not found during the 18th and early 19th century since this is a large and conspicuously flowering shrub, which is a relatively common species on the Albertinia limestone plateau.
 John Patrick Rourke described it in 1970 as Leucospermum praecox.

 The species name praecox is a Latin word meaning "early flowering".

 L. praecox is the type species of the section Tumiditubus.